MuhammadA-C/wgu-c482/README.md

 **Important to note:**
 * No database will be used to persistently store application data
 * Had to use JavaFX
+* Had to include the UML class diagram and all of the classes and members

 ---